ANYbotics/grid_map/README.md

 ### Demonstrations

 The *grid_map_demos* package contains several demonstration nodes.
-Use this code to verify your installation of the grid map packages and to get you started with own usage of the library.
+Use this code to verify your installation of the grid map packages and to get you started with your own usage of the library.

 * *[simple_demo](grid_map_demos/src/simple_demo_node.cpp)* demonstrates a simple example for using the grid map library.
 This ROS node creates a grid map, adds data to it, and publishes it.
 To see the result in RViz, execute the command